peterukrainetz/workout-tracker/README.md

 ## Project Status

 This project is under active development as a learning project and portfolio piece.
-Progress updates are posted on [LinkedIn](#).
+Progress updates are posted on [LinkedIn](https://www.linkedin.com/in/pukrainetz/).

 ## About

-Built by [Peter Ukrainetz](https://github.com/peterukrainetz) as a way to learn fullstack web development (Next.js, React, Supabase) while building something genuinely useful for tracking lifting progress.
+Built by [Peter Ukrainetz](https://github.com/peterukrainetz) as a way to learn fullstack web development (Next.js, React, Supabase) while building something useful for any type of lifter, regardless of skill level.